natcap/invest.users-guide/source/getting_started.rst

    Adding the InVEST toolbox

-+ Navigate to the location of InVEST220.tbx, in the InVEST folder.
++ Navigate to the location of InVEST{VERSION}.tbx, in the InVEST folder.
 Select the toolbox and click OPEN.
 Do not double click on the toolbox icon.

 .. figure:: ./getting_started_images/selecttoolbox350.png
    :align: center